SciSharp/Microcharts.Matplotlib/README.md

 # Microcharts.Extensions
-Microcharts' extensions for Machine Learning
+Microcharts' extensions for Data Science and Machine Learning